Skip to content

 The question isn't whether to address AI literacy.
 It's how to teach it in practical, age appropriate ways, without becoming an AI expert yourself.

-Frameworks from AAAI and CSTA highlight five five recurring competencies: understanding AI systems, evaluating outputs, reasoning through ethics, collaborating effectively with AI, and adapting to change.
-Let’s break those down in classroom terms.
+Frameworks from AAAI and CSTA highlight five recurring competencies: understanding AI systems, evaluating outputs, reasoning through ethics, collaborating effectively with AI, and adapting to change.
+Let's break those down in classroom terms.

-1. Understanding of how AI works
+1. Understanding of How AI Works

 Students need a basic grasp of how AI differs from traditional software.